r043v/rdd/README.md

 ./rdd [inputs] -f [filters] -m [match filters] -mv [find_text replace_text] -o outputType -s [hostname] -d [database] -p [port] -a [password]
 ```

-inputs can be redis keys command filter, or, .rdd files, all specified inputs will be merged
+inputs can be redis keys command filter, or, .rdd files, all specifyd inputs will be merged
 filters can only be wilcards keys name filters : "*cache*" "*user:???:*", put any filter as you need
-match filters are wilcards too, it specifie keys to keep, you can put multiple match filters
+match filters are wilcards too, it specify keys to keep, you can put multiple match filters

 no inputs mean "*" redis keys command filter will be used, so, get all keys

 ```
 -mv argument
 ```
 it's for "move", keys rename

 follow mv with pairs of replace text in keys name
 ```
 -mv "my_prefix:" "my_new_prefix:"
 ```